-Eddie Van Halen, who died from cancer in October at 65, blazed trails with his band Van Halen as one of the greatest guitarists in rock history.
+Eddie Van Halen, who died in 2020 at 65, blazed trails with his band Van Halen as one of the greatest guitarists in rock history.
 But he never forgot his classical past, and it started with his name and upbringing.

 When Van Halen was born in 1955 in the Netherlands, his musically minded parents (father Jan Van Halen was a clarinetist, saxophonist and pianist) named him Edward Lodewijk Van Halen in honor of Ludwig Van Beethoven.
 (Lodewijk is the Dutch equivalent of the German name Ludwig.)
 But that was just the start of his classical childhood.

 After the family moved to Pasadena, Calif., in the early 1960s — with "$50 and a piano," he said during a talk at the Smithsonian's National Museum of American History — his parents enrolled Van Halen in formal lessons for that piano at 6.

 But he never learned to read the sheet music, he later explained.
 Instead, he would mimic the instructor's hand movements and play by ear to realize works by Beethoven and Mozart.
 During recitals and competitions, he would use memory recall and improvise, earning praise from judges for his stylizations.

 While his parents might have wanted a classical career for Van Halen, the lure of rock music turned out to be too strong for him and brother Alex, who also had to take piano lessons.
 Eventually, they formed the band Van Halen, with Eddie on guitar and Alex on drums, and the rest is rock history.